eDoes smoking weed cause acne?

 Around the world, CBD skincare is already gaining popularity as a viable treatment for various symptoms, including but not limited to acne, dermatitis, and eczema.

-More clinical trials would be needed to demonstrate this, but the thought of a future when you may be able to treat acne by following professional medical advice like “eat a few gummies” or “try CBD skincare” is certainly encouraging.
+More clinical trials would be needed to demonstrate this.
+However, the thought of a future when you may be able to treat acne by following professional medical advice like “eat a few gummies” or “try CBD skincare” is certainly encouraging.

 What About The Effects Of Secondhand Marijuana Smoke?